Theodorus the Atheist: Philosophy

 Theodorus was the founder of a sect which was called after him Theodoreioi (Θεοδώρειοι), "Theodoreans".
 The opinions of Theodorus, according to Diogenes Laërtius, were of the Cyrenaic school.
 He taught that the great end of human life is to obtain joy and avoid grief, and that the former resulted from knowledge, and the latter from ignorance.
 He defined the good as prudence and justice, and the bad as the opposite.
 Pleasure and pain, however, were indifferent.
 He made light of friendship and patriotism, and asserted that the world was his country.
 He taught that there was nothing naturally disgraceful in theft, adultery, or sacrilege if one ignored public opinion, which had been formed by the consent of fools.

 Theodorus was attacked for atheism.
 "He did away with all opinions respecting the Gods," says Laërtius, but some critics doubt whether he was absolutely an atheist, or simply denied the existence of the deities of popular belief.
 The charge of atheism is sustained by the popular designation of Atheus, by the authority of Cicero, Laërtius, Pseudo-Plutarch, Sextus Empiricus, and some Christian writers; while some others (e.g. Clement of Alexandria) speak of him as only rejecting the popular theology.

 Theodorus wrote a book called On the Gods (Περὶ Θεῶν).
 Laërtius had seen it, and said that it was not to be dismissed, adding that it was said to have been the source of many of the statements or arguments of Epicurus.
 According to the Suda, he wrote many works both on the doctrines of his sect and on other subjects.

+But his works have not been preserved.